xojs/vscode-linter-xo/readme.md

 ## Usage

-Just set up [XO](https://github.com/sindresorhus/xo) like you normally would in your project.
+Install [XO](https://github.com/sindresorhus/xo) like you normally would in your project.
 The extension will pickup the configuration in your workspace just like running [XO](https://github.com/sindresorhus/xo) in your terminal would.
-You will be able to see your linter work as you type and easily format your code if you want it to!
+You will be able to see your linter work as you type and easily format your code.

 ```shell
 $ npm install --save-dev xo